Chang Yun Chung: PIL

 In 1967, Chang left Kie Hock and founded PIL in Singapore.
-Originally formed as a coastal operator, PIL operated with a route from Jakarta to Bangkok with two used ships that Chang had bought.
+Originally formed as a coastal operator, PIL operated a route from Jakarta to Bangkok with two used ships that Chang had bought.
 He led PIL to become one of the first foreign shipping companies to venture into China.
 PIL has since expanded to become one of the largest shipping companies in Singapore.
 His son, Teo Siong Seng, succeeded him as the executive chairman of PIL in April 2018.
 He remained in the company with the honorary title of chairman emeritus and continued serving an active advisory role.

 Wealth

 According to Forbes, Chang became a billionaire in 2014, with his net worth reaching as high as $2.7 billion in 2015.
-In March 2017, at age 98, Chang became the worlds oldest living billionaire after the death of David Rockefeller.
+In March 2017, at age 98, Chang became the world's oldest living billionaire after the death of David Rockefeller.
 His net worth fell below $1 billion in 2020, with Forbes estimating his net worth as $875 million in August 2020 prior to his death.